matthijskooijman/arduino-dsmr/README.md

 	Serial.print(data.power_delivered.int_val());

-Additionally there is a `TimestampedFixedValue` method, which works identically, but additionally has a `timestamp()` method which returns the timestamp sent along with the value.
+Additionally there is a `TimestampedFixedValue` method, which works identically, but additionally has a `timestamp` field which stores the timestamp sent along with the value.

-These timestamps are returned as a string, exactly as present in the P1 message (YYMMDDhhmmssX, where X is S or W for summer- or wintertime).
+These timestamps are returned as a String object, exactly as present in the P1 message (YYMMDDhhmmssX, where X is S or W for summer- or wintertime).
 Parsing these into something like a UNIX timestamp is tricky (think leap years and seconds) and of limited use, so this just keeps the original format.

 Connecting the P1 port
 ----------------------